 Please refer to the Japanese Language Courses: https://www.kansaigaidai.ac.jp/asp/academics/course-offerings/japanese/

-How do I know which level I will be placed in for Japanese Language courses?
+11. When do I know which level I will be placed in for Japanese Language courses and course assignment?

-Each instructor will arrange his or her courses, either in Japanese or content courses, to best fit the course objectives.
+Each instructor will arrange his or her courses, to best fit the course objectives.
 However, for content courses, the recommended ratio between synchronous and asynchronous is 50% and 50%.
-For Japanese courses the recommendation is 60% synchronous and 40% asynchronous.
+For Japanese courses the recommendation is at least 60% synchronous and 40% asynchronous.

-If I miss any classes that are done synchronous, is there any way that I can catch up?
+14. If I miss any synchronous classes, is there any way that I can catch up?
 Can I record the class?

 We will ask all professors to record their synchronous classes for playback by students.
 Students may also record lectures on their own with consent from professors.

-Yes, in the content courses, local students who are scheduled to study abroad next semester will be taking courses with you
+Yes, in the content courses, local students who are scheduled to study abroad will be taking courses with you.

-Drop is available during a designated period.
+Drop is available until February 7, 2022.
 Adding a course is not possible.
-However, regarding “Japanese” and “Kanji and Reading”, level adjustments may occur.
+However, regarding “Japanese” and “Kanji and Readings”, level adjustments may occur.

 Additional Health Information